-In his 2007 book, Consumed, the late political philosopher Benjamin Barber reflects on the commodification of public institutions: “It is the peculiar toxicity of privatization ideology that it rationalizes corrosive private choosing as a surrogate for the public good.
-It enthuses about consumers as the new citizens who can do more with their dollars… than they ever did with their votes.
+Today many of us operate as consumers and forget about the responsibilities expected of citizens.
+The late political philosopher Benjamin Barber worries: “It is the peculiar toxicity of privatization ideology that it rationalizes corrosive private choosing as a surrogate for the public good.
+It enthuses about consumers as the new citizens who can do more with their dollars and euros and yen than they ever did with their votes.
 It associates the privileged market sector with liberty as private choice while it condemns democratic government as coercive.”
 (Consumed, p.
 143)

 The strategies of the anti-government folks and other school privatizers may differ, but they are all a threat to the principle and operation of public schooling.
 Croydon, New Hampshire’s Ian Underwood wants to cut taxes and government, while most privatizers advocate for privately operated schools at public expense.
 What the promoters of education savings account vouchers advocate, for example, is giving every child who opts out of public school a publicly funded credit card voucher to pay for private school or home schooling or whatever kind of education the parents choose.
 The problem is that the money for the education savings account credit cards inevitably comes out of the state’s public school budget and reduces programming in the public schools likely to remain the primary education provider serving the majority of students and adolescents.